p3drosola/Backbone.VirtualCollection/README.md

 Backbone.VirtualCollection allows you use display a subset of a backbone collection in a Backbone view that updates it real time.
 It works great with Marionette CollectionViews.

+### What's new in v0.5

+VirtualCollection 0.5 is a complete re-write of VirtualCollection that brings a lot of improvements.

+- Inherits from Backbone.Collection
+- More efficient data structures
+- More intelligent sort handling (special thanks to @disruptek)
+- Better performance for nested virtual collections
+- More extensive test coverage

+All that in half the lines of code!

+#### Upgrading from 0.4
+Every effort has been made to maintain compatibility with v0.4, and in most cases it'll be a drop-in replacement.
+However, there are a few changes that have been made.

+**virtual_collection.models()** is now virtual_collection.models, just like Backbone

+**Backbone.VirtualCollection** is now VirtualCollection.
+It's cleaner to use a global variable, instead of attaching onto Backbone.
+It works better in various js environments (Bower, AMD, CommonJS, etc).

 ### Usage

 For example, let's say you have a task collection, and want to show a list of tasks that belong to a specific user.